ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The AS replaces the previous `access` from the first request, allowing the AS to determine if any previously-granted consent already applies.
-In this case, the AS would likely determine that reducing the breadth of the requested access means that new access tokens can be issued to the client instance.
+In this case, the AS would determine that reducing the breadth of the requested access means that new access tokens can be issued to the client instance without additional interaction or consent.
 The AS would likely revoke previously-issued access tokens that had the greater access rights associated with them, unless they had been issued with the `durable` flag.